WordsOut poems

 step as I do propose

-For someone as
+for someone as

 macho as Michael to have chose

-And yet who would
+and yet who would

 dare think himself superior

-To a man whose job
+to a man whose job

-had once been selling Guinness in
+had once been selling

 For at every stage